dionisio28/FlatlistTitles/README.md

 ```
 In this example, the renderItem prop is used to define the rendering for each item in the list.
 The item is passed as a parameter to the renderItem function, and its title and image properties are used to display the title and the image.

-The Image component is used to display the image for each item, with the cache prop set to 'only-if-cached' to only load the image from cache if it's already available.
-If the image is not in the cache, it will be loaded from the network.

-The numColumns prop is set to 2 to display two columns in the FlatList.
-The columnWrapperStyle prop is used to define the spacing between columns.

 ## Column Wrapper Style